-Since 1973 parents have joined together in different cities to support each other and their lesbian, gay, bisexual and transgendered (LGBT) children or family members.
+Since 1973 parents have joined together in different cities to support each other and their lesbian, gay, bisexual and transgender (LGBT) children or family members.
 Our St. Louis chapter of PFLAG is one of the oldest in the country, founded in 1977 as St. Louis FLAG.
-The chapter co-founders were Art and Marian Wirth and Rod and Carolyn Griffin.
+The chapter co-founders were Art and Marian Wirth and Rita Garcia Warren..
 Both families had gay children, and they desired a safe place where they could meet and discuss the feelings and emotions of a child coming out to their parents.
 They started meeting in each others homes, and when the group became larger, moved to a meeting room at Eliot Chapel in Kirkwood.
 BY 1981 the national organization was formed with the acronym PFLAG to include parents.
 Although members are mostly moms and dads, other supportive family members attend on a regular basis as well as friends who want to make a difference.
 LGBT community members also attend and appreciate the special acceptance of our caring parents.
 Everyone is welcome at PFLAG!

-Parents often say they love and support their lesbian, gay, bisexual and transgendered children but do not feel any need to talk about this topic with others outside of the family.
+Parents often say they love and support their lesbian, gay, bisexual and transgender children but do not feel any need to talk about this topic with others outside of the family.
 We believe that is only half the journey.
 It is not enough to tolerate or accept your child.
-We have learned to let go of our shame and celebrate the unique gifts our children bring to this world.
-Their sexual or gender orientation and the special people they love are part of that gift.
+We have learned to let go of our shame and celebrate the unique gifts our children and loved ones bring to this world.
+Their sexual or gender idenity and the special people they love are part of that gift.
 We didn’t all feel that way in the beginning.
 But we have all grown from the open discussions at PFLAG meetings and learned from others we have met there.
 Where we end up on this journey of understanding is not where we started.